laurelmclean/series-of-unfortunate-api-calls/README.md

 ## Features

 - Retrieve quotes from the Series of Unfortunate Events books
-- Authenticated users can perform CRUD operations (Create, Reada, Update, and Destroy) on characters and their quotes
+- Authenticated users can perform CRUD operations (Create, Read, Update, and Destroy) on characters and their quotes
 - Comprehensive API documentation
-- Deployed and fully accessible
 - Developed using a Test Driven Development Approach

+## API Documentation

-## Getting Started
+### Getting Started

 These instructions will help you set up and run the Series of Unfortunate API Calls on your local machine for development and testing purposes.